 The Danaher Death Squads starts when a guy with a similar mindset to Danaher’s joins the gym.
 Eddie Cummings is a physics major, who got into grappling at the university.
 He soo needed up at Renzo’s and his academic mind found the perfect coach in Danaher.
 Their relationship is the foundation of the Danaher Death Squad.
 Cummigns wholeheartedly accepted the leg lock game, which about a decade ago, was as close to blasphemy as you can get in the world of Brazilian Jiu-Jitsu.
 Cummings dedicated completely to BJJ, working multiple times a day to understand and apply Danaher’s leg lock methodology in competition.

 Other people in the gym soon caught up, fascinated by what Cummins was now able to do.
 Danaher took a couple more students and the Danaher Death Squad was born.
 Their rise to power was as methodical as John’s teaching methods.
-After hours upon hours of technical work and drilling, they started conquering local tournament featuring an, err, alternative ruleset.
+After hours upon hours of technical work and drilling, they started conquering local tournaments featuring an, err, alternative ruleset.
 At the time, invitational tournaments like Metamoris, EBI, and Polaris started popping up, giving the squad a platform to truly shine.

 Senior Squad Members

 We already touched upon the original member of the Danaher Death Squad, Eddie Cummings.
-He joined “the Danaher program” as a blue belt, and ultimately got his black belt by the mastermind.
+He joined “the Danaher program” as a blue belt, and ultimately got his black belt from the mastermind.
 Cummings is a featherweight grappler who never refused a match, regardless of the opponent’s size.
-He also submitted some of the world’s more renowned leg lockers to date, coming from leg lock- heavy grappling martial arts like Sambo.
+He also submitted some of the world’s more renowned leg lockers to date, coming from leg lock heavy grappling martial arts like Sambo.
 His only notable defeat came at the hands of Geo Martinez, who won via fastest escape in overtime at EBI.

-The two that followed are the now legendary duo of Gary Tonon and Gordon Ryan.
+The two that followed are the now-legendary duo of Gary Tonon and Gordon Ryan.
 Tonon is actually a contemporary of Cummings.
 They started training in the blue basement together after Tonon saw how successful Cummings was with his leg lock game.
-Originally a black belt by Tom DeBlass and a with a strong wrestling background, Tonon adopted really quickly to Danaher’s philosophy, becoming a crucial part of the squad.
+Originally a black belt by Tom DeBlass and a with a strong wrestling background, Tonon adopted really quickly Danaher’s philosophy, becoming a crucial part of the squad.

 Younger Death Squad Members